 Spend a significant amount of time during the hiring process!
 Don’t rush to fill a position just so you can meet demand and lighten the load on your current employees.
 This decision will ultimately come back to haunt you, costing even more time and money.
 If you hire an employee that sticks around, even for only a year, investing enough time into making the right decision will have an incredibly positive ROI.
 You’ll find someone who fits your company culture, has the right skills, or is receptive and skilled at learning.

 Also, let employees go if you have to, even if they are hard-working and amiable.
 If you have an employee that doesn’t meet your standards and isn’t contributing to your profit — including those that mean well and do everything they can — it’s best to let them go.
-This can also be said of employees that don’t fit in with the company culture, or buy in to the values of the business.
+This can also be said of employees that don’t fit in with the company culture or buy in to the values of the business.

-Get a website!!!
-Although it takes time and money, a quality website is not something you can afford to do business without.
+A quality website is not something you can afford to do business without.
 People think less of businesses that lack a responsive and up-to-date website, and if you don’t have one you could be missing out on a ton of potential business.

 Start the Conversation